 After graduating college in 1988, Dratch moved to Chicago where she studied with Del Close at Improvolympic, an improv and training center.
 She later joined the Second City comedy troupe, also based in Chicago.
 Dratch initially toured with them and eventually leveled up to the Second City Mainstage, in which she was given the opportunity to perform in several revues including “Pinata Full Of Bees,” “Citizen Gates,” “Paradigm Lost” and “Promisekeepers Losers Weepers.”
 For the latter two, Dratch won the Joseph Jefferson Award for Best Actress in a Revue.

 Dratch also has musical talent, as she has played the cello on-stage once with Tina Fey for their production of Dratch & Fey, performed at Upright Citizens Brigade Theatre in New York.
 The pair wrote the two-person sketch that was also performed at the Aspen Comedy Festival in 2000.

-Dratch’s big break was on Saturday Night Live, which she performed on from 1999 to 2006, and later from 2017 to present day.
+Dratch’s big break was on Saturday Night Live, where she performed from 1999 to 2006, and later from 2017 to the present day.
 However, Dratch was not hired by SNL until her second audition the year after she was originally turned away.
 She created and performed as one of her most notable characters, Debbie Downer.